Wen Chen

 It’s not just a load of old Pollocks.

-In fact, the array of different works on display here is quite astounding.
-Home to thousands of mesmerising paintings, unusual installations and avant-garde sculpture, the Tate Modern is Britain’s national modern art gallery, housed in a striking old power station.
+In fact, the array of different works on display at Tate Modern is quite astounding.
+Home to thousands of mesmerising paintings, unusual installations and avant-garde sculpture, this is Britain’s national modern art gallery, housed in a striking old power station.

 The Tate Modern carries so much weight in the collective London consciousness that it’s hard to believe it only opened in 2000.
 The building itself – an iconic chunk of skyline designed by Battersea Power Station architect Sir Giles Gilbert Scott – was only completed in 1963, closing less than 20 years later and lying empty for many more.
 Now, it’s one of the world’s most visited museums, with millions pouring in through its doors every year.
 And it’s only continuing to expand – the last few years have seen the addition of the Blavatnik Building, a towering structure offering more gallery space for post-1960s art; and the three former subterranean oil tanks, now converted into dedicated spaces for live performance art.